xtmgah/annotatr/README.md

 ### Visualizing Over Regions

 With numerical data, the `visualize_numerical()` function allows for the plotting of a single variable (histogram) or of two variables (scatterplot) at the region level, faceting over the annotations, rather than summarizing over them.
+Note, when the plot is a histogram, the background distribution (red overlay, considered to be the data over all elements of `facet_order`) is plotted within each facet.

 ```{r, fig.align='center', fig.cap='Methylation Rates in Regions Over Gene Features in Control Group.', fig.height=6, fig.width=6, fig.show='hold'}
 dm_vs_regions_annot = visualize_numerical(